zentree/zentree.github.io/_posts/2024-03-13-a-few-things-that-i-expect-to-find-in-a-well-functioning-breeding-programme.md

 A database system that contains all the data.

 A well-documented genetic evaluation system: we can rerun the evaluation and get exactly the same results.
-The system can be developed in-house or can use commercial software (like asreml, SAS, Bolt, etc) but the code must be available.
+The system can be developed in-house or can use commercial software (like `asreml`, `SAS`, `Bolt`, etc) but the code must be available.

 Reproductive biology: essential to sort out the best deployment.